-- Immediately to the left of the paintbrush on the Main Toolbar, is the polygon tool (green box in figure below). - Select it and you'll see the polygon inspector. - Now you can draw around the structure of interest insuring that you are using the correct active label.
-To draw a polygon click the mouse to start, and then click again to define each line segment.
+- Immediately to the left of the paintbrush on the Main Toolbar, is the polygon tool (green box in figure below). - Select it and you'll see the polygon inspector. - Set the line segment length to control how often vertices are placed in the drawing (maybe 10, instead of the default 20). - Now you can draw around the structure of interest ensuring that you are using the correct active label. - To draw a polygon click the mouse to start, and then click again to define each line segment.
 You will need to close the figure.